chcoliang/chcoliang.github.io/_pages/about.md

 - Optimization algorithms for large language models

-- Kernel generation, scheduling, and low-level performance optimization
+- Kernel generation and performance optimization

 If you’re interested, please email me with (1) your CV, (2) a short summary of your research/engineering experience, and (3) links to papers/code (if any).